 Mainland Chinese students: click here

-For further information, please contact the Acting Head of School of International Communications, Dr Andrew White via email Andrew.White@nottingham.edu.cn.
+For further information, please contact the Head of School of International Communications, Prof. Andrew White via email Andrew.White@nottingham.edu.cn.